bsorav/superopt-project/doc/SDI.md

 2. Install Docker using the instructions in doc/Docker.md
 3. Load the docker image using the instructions in doc/Docker.md
 4. Run a container using the docker image using `make docker-run` in superopt-project.
 Initialize .zshrc using the zsh prompt menu.
 Add `alias ls='ls -F --color'` to .zshrc
+5. "mkdir /home/eqcheck/vscode-server-files" in the container
+6. Change /tmp to /home/eqcheck/vscode-server-files in vscode-extension/scripts/upload-eqcheck script
+7. Inside the container, run `ssh-copy-id eqcheck@0:` (to allow password-less ssh for upload-eqchecks script)
-5. Run "make install" inside the container
+8. Run "make install" inside the container
-6. Update the defaultServerURL and build the client using `vsce package` in vscode-extension/eqchecker
-7. Run the server inside the Docker container using `make` in `vscode-extension/server`
+9. Run the server inside the Docker container using `make` in `vscode-extension/server`
-8. Inside the container, run `ssh-copy-id eqcheck@0:` (to allow password-less ssh for upload-eqchecks script)

 # Install vscode and load vscode extension